SAP Integrated Business Planning -- or SAP IBP -- is the HANA-powered, end-to-end, cloud-based supply chain management...

 SAP IBP was created with the idea of capturing, organizing, analyzing and executing massive amounts of data with speed and accuracy.
-From sales and operations planning (S&OP) to calculating demand, it is meant to ensure just enough inventory for a more efficient and smoother supply chain.
+From sales and operations planning (S&OP) to calculating demand, it is meant to help ensure inventory optimization for more efficient and smoother end-to-end supply chain processes.

 Here's a look at the five components of the cloud-based supply chain management software SAP IBP.

 SAP IBP for S&OP

 SAP IBP for S&OP is often the first component that companies implement.
 This approach makes sense since companies almost always start out with long and midterm sales planning that then needs to synchronize with operations -- production, procurement, logistics -- planning.

 The ability to use different forecasting models, coupled with the ability to simulate various demand, supply and financial models, provides a holistic view of the entire supply chain network, including customers, suppliers, manufacturing and distribution units.
 To ensure a quick and steep learning and adoption curve, this IBP component uses an all-familiar Microsoft Excel interface.

 SAP IBP for Demand